thatapps/goloader/README.md

     The filechooser library is released under the MIT license.
     (android-filechooser Copyright (C) 2012 Hai Bison)

-    The SlidingMenu library is released under the Apache License.
-    (Copyright (C) 2012 Jeremy Feinstein)

     The liblame library, used to compile FFmpeg, is released under the LGPL.
 	A GitHub project, https://github.com/intervigilium/liblame,